 Power Line Clearance

 Everyone must be aware of the electrical hazards associated with overhead and underground power lines.
 Farm equipment is getting larger which makes knowing your clearances even more important.
 Power systems are designed and constructed using vertical and horizontal clearances that allow for public and worker safety.
-If you are not sure, stay at least 10 meters away from the power line.
+If you are unsure, stay at least 10 meters away from the power line.
 Please contact the office for assistance in determining the safe distance to a specific power line.

 - Know what work is to be completed